 Workspace (per agent): AGENTS.md, SOUL.md, IDENTITY.md, USER.md,

-State dir (~/.openclaw): config, credentials, auth profiles, sessions, logs,
+State dir (~/.openclaw): config, channel/provider state, auth profiles, sessions, logs,

 and shared skills (~/.openclaw/skills).